 Directions to Rothiemurchus Centre PH22 1QH and to The Doune House PH22 1QP

-When the River Spey is very high or the bank is breeched by floods the drives may be closed; visit http://apps.sepa.org.uk/waterlevels/default.aspx?sd=t&lc=234254 and/or email to check..
+When the River Spey is very high or the bank is breached by floods the drives may be closed; visit SEPA website and/or email us to check.

 CALEDONIAN PINE FOREST

-When you arrive at Rothiemurchus you will be struck by the magnificent ancient pines.
+On exploring Rothiemurchus you will be marvel at some of the magnificent ancient pines.

-The Pinewood as an ecosystem provides a haven for species ranging from Capercaillie, Red Squirrel, Creeping Lady’s Tresses to Toothed Wintergreen, Pine Hoverfly and Stump Lichen.
-It comprises Aspen, Birch, Rowan and Willow, Cherry, Holly and Juniper and much more besides.
-Rothiemurchus forest is a very special place and therefore a forestry plan is maintained to sustain the woodland’s rich biodiversity for all to enjoy.
+The Pinewood as an ecosystem provides a haven for species of flora and fauna ranging from Capercaillie, Red Squirrel, Creeping Lady’s Tresses to Toothed Wintergreen, Pine Hoverfly and Stump Lichen.
+Other trees include Aspen, Birch, Rowan and Willow, Cherry, Holly and Juniper and much more besides.
+Rothiemurchus forest is a very special place and therefore a forest management plan is maintained to sustain the woodland’s rich biodiversity for all to enjoy.

 Our series of forest regeneration images monitoring woodland development was started back in 1994, as part of an Annual Management Grant programme funded by the Forestry Commission.
 Our fixed points covered areas where the process of natural regeneration was at an early stage or where regeneration was likely to begin in the near future.